GantMan/Public_Speaking_Hits/README.md

 <h3>Closers</h3>
 </summary>

-* I need to go.
-They don't even know I left the hospital. - [Gene Mitchener](https://twitter.com/sitdowncomic)
+* "I need to go.
+They don't even know I left the hospital." - [Gene Mitchener](https://twitter.com/sitdowncomic)
-* I see we have run out of time before I have run out of things to say - that's what you get when your speaker is a manic expressive - [Lilly Walters](http://www.aboutonehandtyping.com/lilly.html)
+* "I see we have run out of time before I have run out of things to say - that's what you get when your speaker is a manic expressive!" - [Lilly Walters](http://www.aboutonehandtyping.com/lilly.html)
 </details>

 ## ⌚ Time Buyers